samalanand/synapse/workload/Readme.md

 This is not to say that a Dedicated poll cannot be moved between Service levels - it absolutely can, but you need to be prepared for cost implications for every increase ranging between $1 per hour to $360 per hr.
 This equates to a huge difference of $1000 to $400,000 for a pool running a month and results in very unpredictable costs for an organization.

 This article brings together the relevant information from Microsoft documentation into a toolkit for you as a Data Architect to assist with during Azure Synapse Workload management decision making.
-There are two components to this toolkit.
+There are two components to this toolkit (Synapse Service levels and workload visualizer.xlsx).
 1. Service level matrix - provides a combined view of all performance metrics for each service level
 2. Workload visualizer - visual simulation to help find the service level for the workload requirements